joleal/SantasHelper-Game/README.md

 - Santa moves to the left and to the right, at the bottom
 - The number of caught presents appear on the screen

 ## Backlog
 - Add music
-- Difficulty increases after catch 10 presents
+- Difficulty increases
-- Level up, where Santa delivers the presents
+- Level up

 ## Data structure